vderic/kite-client-sdk/README.md

 # Kite Client SDK

 Kite Client SDK allows query the data stored in Kite server.
-We provide both C and Java interfaces to connect with Kite.
+We provide both C, Python, Golang and Java interfaces to connect with Kite.

 For C, read the file`c/xcli.c` for usage.